MuhtasimTanmoy/notebook/mobile/android/android.md

 ### Process vs thread?

-- An important distinction between processes and threads is that processes don’t share address space with each other, but threads share the address space within a process.
+- An important distinction between processes and threads is that processes don’t share address space, but threads share the address space within a process.

 - This memory sharing makes it a lot faster to communicate between threads than between processes, which require remote procedure calls that take up more overhead.